News

 January 18, 2024

-My new whiskey modeling webpage is up!
-Check it out to see the interesting work I am doing in this area - https://depcik.ku.edu/whiskey.
+My new whiskey maturation modeling webpage is up!
+Check it out to see the exciting work I am doing in this area - https://depcik.ku.edu/whiskey.

 December 22, 2023